arun-kr-reddy/notes/computer_architecture.md

   ![](./media/computer_architecture/multi_threaded_parallelism_example.png)
 - GPUs is a SIMD (SIMT) engine underneath, except it is programmed using threads not SIMD instructions
 each thread executes the same code but operates on a different piece of data, each thread has its own context, so can be treated/restarted/executed independently
-**warp (wavefront):** set of threads that execute same instruction (same `PC`) on different data elements, warp is essentially a SIMD operation formed by hardware, warp is Nvidia terminology and wavefront AMD
+**warp (wavefront):** set of threads that execute same instruction (same `PC`) on different data elements, warp is essentially a SIMD operation formed by hardware, warp is Nvidia terminology & wavefront AMD
 ![](./media/computer_architecture/gpu_warp.png)
 - example: SPMD on SIMT machine:
 ![](./media/computer_architecture/gpu_spmd_on_simt.png)